Askia/designonline-api-doc/guide-create-survey.md

-# Creating a simple survey with basic Routing (survey logic)
+# Creating a simple survey

 This guide is assuming you have at least some experience with interacting with a REST api and that you alreay had a look at the [Authentification section of this document](intro-authentification.md)